vinceyoumans/pan02/README.md

   - I know how to fix this, but ran out of time.

-From the ./tmp file you can ... create file edit file delete file
+From the ./tmp file you can...
+- create file
+- edit file
+- delete file

-You can also rename a file, but the original file name will remain in the JSON file.
+- You can also rename a file, but the original file name will remain in the JSON file.
 I can fix this but ran out of time.